 Once one of these lines is legally determined, it cannot be changed by sudden, “perceptible,” actions such as man-made dredging and filling, or hurricanes, which can remove or deposit land along the shoreline and are called “avulsion.”
-Avulsion will not change the mean high-water mark and will not add land to waterfront property.
-On the other hand, the gradual, imperceptible addition of sand to the shoreline, called “accretion,” or the increase in dry land by the gradual and imperceptible withdrawal of water from the shoreline, called “reliction,” will change the mean high-water mark and the ordinary high-water line over time, and will add land to waterfront property.
+Avulsion will not change the mean high-water mark and will not add land to private waterfront property.
+On the other hand, the gradual, imperceptible addition of sand to the shoreline, called “accretion,” or the increase in dry land by the gradual and imperceptible withdrawal of water from the shoreline, called “reliction,” will change the mean high-water mark and the ordinary high-water line over time, and will add land to private waterfront property.

 There is one legal exception and one practical exception to the rule that these lines can change as discussed above.
 If the mean high-water mark is surveyed by the State of Florida and the survey is accepted by the Governor and the members of the Cabinet, acting as the Trustees of Florida’s Internal Improvement Fund (the “TIIF”), it will be designated as an Erosion Control Line.
 Thereafter, accretion and reliction will not change the Erosion Control Line, whose location supersedes any change in the mean high-water mark or ordinary high-water line.
 Even if true accretion or reliction has occurred, for the upland’s owner to formally establish ownership of the additional lands caused by accretion or reliction, that owner must obtain from the Governor and the Cabinet as the TIIF, through the Florida Department of Environmental Protection, either a deed of the lands, or a disclaimer of any claim to the lands, from the State of Florida.

-Now, you can see why, in order for a property to be “waterfront,” its legal description must extend down to the mean high-water mark or the ordinary high-water line.
-If a subdivision adjoins a waterbody, its overall legal description must extend to one of these lines before the subdivision’s lots along the water can truly be waterfront.
+Now, you can see why, in order for a property to be “waterfront,” its legal description must extend down to and include the mean high-water mark or the ordinary high-water line.
+If a subdivision adjoins a waterbody, its overall legal description must extend to and include one of these lines before the subdivision’s lots along the water can truly be waterfront.
 The same can be said about condominium complexes.
 The overall legal description must extend to one of these lines.
 Typically, a common area borders on one of these lines, so that all the condominium unit owners, by virtue of their ownership of a fraction of, and easement rights over, all the common areas, have legal access to the water.